 The lipid barrier forms a physical barrier between your body and the outside world.
 The stratum corneum, the outermost layer of the skin, is composed of cells, proteins, and a lipid matrix containing fatty acids, cholesterol, and ceramides.

 The structure of the barrier informs its function, maintaining skin hydration by limiting water loss while preventing pathogens and allergens from entering the body.
-Supporting a healthy and intact skin barrier is essential for skin health.
+Maintaining the appearance of a strong, intact skin barrier helps keep your skin soft, smooth, and hydrated-looking.

 Molecular Mimicry: Why Tallow’s Fat Profile Mirrors Human Sebum